hufihaf/Markdown-Mindmaps/DataEngineeringStrategy.md

 - Raw Data (csv, json, pdf) goes through AWS Glue (ETL pipeline)

 - Glue moves data to S3 bucket.
 In this process, Python scripts can be run to clean individeal files (?)
-- S3 bucket's data is made accessible with AWS Athena, which privedes the API layer
+- S3 bucket's data is made accessible with AWS Athena, which provides the API layer